suryajeetlondhe/flutter_interview_questions/README.md

 class MyClass with Logger, AnotherMixin {}
 ✔ Helps in code reusability without deep inheritance.

 🚀 “Mixins help add functionality to multiple classes without inheritance, making code cleaner and more efficient!”

 ---

-29) Why Shouldn’t We Use Inheritance in Flutter?
+29.Why Shouldn’t We Use Inheritance in Flutter?
+---
-    While inheritance is a core OOP principle, Flutter discourages deep inheritance because it can lead to:
+While inheritance is a core OOP principle, Flutter discourages deep inheritance because it can
+    lead to:

 1️⃣ Tightly Coupled Code → If a parent class changes, all child classes may break.
 2️⃣ Reduced Reusability → A subclass gets everything from the parent, even if it only needs a few methods.
 3️⃣ Complex Hierarchy → Multiple levels of inheritance make debugging harder.
 4️⃣ Difficult Maintenance → Adding features or modifying behavior becomes rigid.